makokaz/parallel-distributed-programming/20vgg/README.md

 Algorithm choice (-a)
 --------------------------

 The -a option described above is an option that chooses an algorithm from available repertories.
 In the given code, only baseline algorithms for GPU and CPU are implemented.
-You probably want to make your implementation another available choice here.
+You will add your implementation as another available choice here.

 Controlled experiments